-People often call us to ask if we do have ‘people’ available to work weekend nights so they can have a date night and then we get calls asking for just help in general.
-It appears some folk are not sure of the difference between what we call a nanny and a babysitter so thought I would write my thoughts down on what we feel is the difference between the 2 and some other options of childcare that could potentially work your family that involves having your kids at home and help with home duties.
+People often call to ask if we have ‘people’ (a nanny or babysitter) available to work weekend nights so they can have a date night.
+Other times we get calls asking for help in general.
+It appears some folk are not sure of the difference between what we call a nanny and a babysitter.
+So here are my thoughts on the difference between the two.
+I also discuss other childcare options that could work for your family, which involve having your kids at home and help with home duties.

 A babysitter is merely a ‘supervisory’ role.
-They will come in on nights, for example, when you have a function on or is date night and the sitter will ‘supervise’ the kids.
-They can help put kids to bed, read them a book, feed them if need be and then just sit on the couch and wait til mum and dad get home.
-Even daytime babysitters are not expected to anything more.
-It’s merely just paying with them and ensuring they are safe at all times.
-Babysitters no matter where you hire them from come in all sorts of forms.
-Age will vary; level of experience will vary as will pay rates.
-Many people ask the girl next door and needs some cash.
+They may come in on night when you have a function or date; the sitter will ‘supervise’ the kids.
+They can help put kids to bed, read a book, feed them if need be, then sit on the couch and wait ’til mum and dad get home.
+Even daytime babysitters are not expected to do anything more.
+It’s mostly just playing with the kids and ensuring they are safe at all times.
+Babysitters come in all forms.
+Ages will vary; level of experience will vary, as will pay rates.
+Many people ask the girl next door.
 I remember having 16 year olds look after me when I was younger.
-It seemed the norm back then but seems more families are becoming increasingly cautious these days.
+It seemed the norm back then, but seems more families are becoming increasingly cautious.
 We here at CN are about ‘quality care’.

-As you can see there is a huge difference with a nanny v a babysitter.
+As you can see, there is a huge difference with a nanny versus a babysitter.

-Now it appears the new rage/trend is hiring an Au Pair.
-We have many families who have hired Au Pairs just to help with the kids for short periods of time and have them look after the kids on their date night.
-Au Pairs are a much more affordable childcare option for families, as nannies are paid a much higher rate of pay.
-Au Pairs are also different to that of a nanny, as they are usually foreigners coming out here to live with families to embrace the Australian culture and just to lend a hand to the family by looking after the kids or helping with some light home duties.
-They also differ to that of a nanny as these people are young, their English usually isn’t at the fluent level, they most likely won’t have a car and lastly they will not have the experience or qualifications that most nannies possess.
-Au Pairs are generally only employed by families who just need a hand rather than full time childcare.
-In return Au Pairs are given a room, food provided and a small weekly wage or ‘pocket money’.
+Now, it appears the new trend is hiring an Au Pair.
+We have families who’ve hired Au Pairs to help with the kids for short periods of time and have them look after the kids on their date night.
+Au Pairs are a much more affordable childcare option for families, as nannies are paid a much higher rate.
+Au Pairs are usually foreigners coming here to live with families and embrace the Australian culture.
+They may differ to a nanny in being very young, non-fluent in English, non-drivers, and lacking the experience/qualifications most nannies possess.
+Au Pairs are generally employed by families who just need a hand rather than full-time childcare.
+In return, Au Pairs are given a room, food, and a small weekly wage or ‘pocket money’.

-So many people want their kids looked after in their own home which can be done as there are options for families of all budgets and needs it’s just a matter of finding the one that suits your family.
+So many people want their kids looked after in their own home, which can be done, as there are options for families of all budgets and needs.
+It’s just a matter of finding the person that suits your family.

-Well I hope this helps and may clarify to some what the difference between a nanny and a babysitter is and what care you might need for your kids or the help you require.
+I hope this clarifies the difference between a nanny and a babysitter, and which one you need for your kids.